 Sport and exercise are an essential part of staying healthy.
-Not only does it bring enjoyment but exercising is a proven preventative measure against many health problems – diabetes included.
+Not only does exercising bring enjoyment but it is also a proven preventative measure against many health problems – diabetes included.

 If you play sport or exercise regularly, there is a possibility you will get injured.